sakkameriem01/coverly.ai/README.md

 # Coverly.ai
+# Coverly.ai

+Coverly.ai is a modern web application that helps you create tailored, professional cover letters in seconds.
+Just upload your resume, paste a job description, select your preferred tone and language, and let AI do the rest!
 Coverly.ai is a modern web application that helps you create tailored, professional cover letters in seconds.
 Just upload your resume, paste a job description, select your preferred tone and language, and let AI do the rest!

 ![Logo](frontend/public/logo.png)